tarantool/doc/doc/reference/reference_sql/sql.rst

 Define a constraint, which is a table-element used in a CREATE TABLE statement.

 The constraint-name must be an identifier which is valid according to the rules for identifiers.
+The constraint-name must be unique within the table.

 PRIMARY KEY constraints look like this: |br|
 :samp:`PRIMARY KEY ({column-name} [, {column-name}...])`